 4) Remember your smile: Smiling goes a long way.
 I heard more than a few people comment I was smiling.
 I asked the manager who said, it does make a difference to potential buyers that you are smiling at them, so why not?

 5) Know and Learn: Yes, I know things about Transylvania.
 I still can learn a lot more things.
 So here's to my new reader!
 They are already asking for more from my writing.
-Because of my readers, In Search of The Lost Ones will be a success.
+Because of my readers, In Search of The Lost Ones

 Comments